jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 with insignificant whitespace: Insignificant whitespace is whitespace you do not need any more after parsing.
 Implicit whitespace is whitespace you do not denote explicitly in the grammar.
-It's a specialty of DHParser and DHParser allows onl the insignificant whitespace denoted by the tilde-character to be declared as "implicit".)
+It's a specialty of DHParser and DHParser allows only the insignificant whitespace denoted by the tilde-character to be declared as "implicit".)